UPDATE: The bistro in this post has been replaced by an upscale restaurant. It is in the same location, but is now simply named Nauthóll.

-If one were to be standing on Öskjuhlíðar, the hill in Reykjavík with Perlan on its top, and proceed in a southerly direction, you would end up at the beach at Nauthólsvík.
+If one were to be standing on Öskjuhlíðar, the hill in Reykjavík with Perlan at its top, and proceed in a southerly direction you would end up at the beach at Nauthólsvík.
 In the summer this is a lively place with a geothermally heated lagoon for swimmers, in late winter it can be somewhat desolate.
-This is where I found myself last April, after having eaten a light dinner at the Kaffi Nauthóll, a delighful turf-covered hideaway in this forlorn landscape.
+This is where I found myself last April, after having eaten a light dinner at the Kaffi Nauthóll, a delightful turf-covered hideaway situated in this forlorn landscape.
 I was headed to the beach, to enjoy a vista of city lights across the bay, when I came upon a small boathouse.
 As I strode past a short fence, I saw three women leaving the building, and as they exited, one was in contortions, possibly adjusting her bra.
 My appearance must have struck them as somewhat amusing, for as soon as they saw me they burst into laughter.

 “Er-excuse me... ” I stammered.